D4wnstar/aetherwisp/Statistical mechanics/Ensemble/Quantum microcanonical ensemble.md

 Our entropy therefore is
 $$\boxed{S=k_{B}\sum_{\mathbf{p}}\left[ \frac{1}{\xi\pm 1}\ln(\xi\pm 1)\mp \frac{\xi}{\xi\pm 1}\ln\left( \frac{\xi}{\xi \pm 1} \right) \right]}$$
 #### Boltzmann gas properties
 Despite being inaccurate at a quantum level, a Boltzmann gas can still give us useful results at high temperatures.
 We can follow a similar procedure as we did when determining the parameters.
+##### Particle density
 We can calculate the number of particles in the Boltzmann system as
 $$N=\sum_{\mathbf{p}}n_{p}$$
 Using the Maxwell-Boltzmann statistic that we found yields
 $$N=\sum_{\mathbf{p}} \frac{1}{z^{-1}e^{\beta \varepsilon_{p}}}=\sum_{\mathbf{p}}ze^{-\beta \varepsilon_{p}}$$